 - Students must have access to library facilities.

 - Parents must maintain a portfolio of samples of the student’s academic work.

 Students must participate in the annual statewide testing program:

-- SCPASS – Grades 4-8, Science and Social Studies Only
+- SCPASS – Grades 4 and 6, Science

-- The ACT – Third year of high school
+- The ACT or SAT – Third year of high school

 You may access homeschool applications online.
 Applications are also available at the homeschool office located in Lexington School District One, Building 2.
 The address is 105 Tarrar Springs Road.

-Please contact Thomas Rivers to schedule an appointment once the application is completed.
+Please contact Luke Clamp to schedule an appointment once the application is completed.

-All homeschool parents wishing to enroll their children in the Lexington One Schools need to schedule an appointment with Thomas Rivers before enrolling their children.
+All homeschool parents wishing to enroll their children in the Lexington One Schools need to schedule an appointment with Luke Clamp before enrolling their children.